fernandopalafox/fernandopalafox.github.io/content/research/dual.md

 Therefore, the best we can do is to numerically approximate the expectation, e.g., by sampling.
 This approach works, but it scales poorly to higher dimensions, and it's still an approximation.

+> [!info] Why Dual Control is Hard
+>
-In conclusion, dual control is hard because even in simple dynamical systems, the belief dynamics are nonlinear (courtesy of Bayes' rule) resulting in intractable nested expectations.
+> Dual control is hard because even in simple dynamical systems, the belief dynamics are nonlinear (courtesy of Bayes' rule) resulting in intractable nested expectations.

 # Research
 I just described dual control in the context of a dynamical system where uncertainty is represented as a Gaussian belief $b_k \coloneqq \mathcal{N}(b|\mathbf{\mu}_k, \mathbf{\sigma}_k^2)$ over an unknown parameter $b$ in a linear system.